A law firm's offices, stone facade and a street-level entrance

 What legal AI workflows does this hardware support?

-Island Mountain hardware supports contract review and clause analysis, legal research synthesis, brief and motion drafting, deposition preparation, document comparison, client intake summarization, and billing narrative drafting.
-The system runs DeepSeek V4-Flash for complex analytical tasks and Llama 3.1 70B for general drafting.
-All processing occurs on NVIDIA H100 or H200 GPUs inside your office.
+Island Mountain builds workflows for contract review and clause analysis, legal research synthesis, brief and motion drafting, deposition preparation, document comparison, client intake summarization, and billing narrative drafting.
+The system runs current open-weight models for analysis and drafting, and custom models where the work needs one.
+All processing occurs on your own hardware inside your office.

 How does the cost compare to cloud AI for a 10-attorney firm?

 Cloud AI subscriptions for legal platforms typically cost $50 to $200 per user per month, totaling $6,000 to $24,000 per year for 10 attorneys.
 Over three years: $18,000 to $72,000 cumulative with continued privilege exposure on every query.
-An Island Mountain Summit Base system with two NVIDIA H100 GPUs costs $75,000 to $85,000 as a one-time purchase.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload.
 Cost parity typically reached by year two to three.

 Does our firm need dedicated IT staff?

-No. The system ships pre-configured and ready to use through a web browser.
+No. The system is configured and air-gapped before it lands through a web browser.
 Setup requires racking the server, connecting power and network, and opening a browser.
 30 days of hands-on support are included.
 Ongoing maintenance is standard Linux server administration - most managed service providers or part-time IT contractors handle it without difficulty.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to attorney-client privilege, ABA Model Rules, or bar association ethics opinions on this page reflect factual descriptions of data handling mechanics - not legal advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

 Summary: Local AI infrastructure keeps client information in your control, avoiding the privilege waiver risk that NDAs cannot fix when using cloud AI services.